jpgdev/JPEngine/JPEngine/Analysis/Ideas.md

 ### Sprite manager

-- Manage the layers and z-index.
-Z-index depends on the object position & size.
-	- This may be replaced by a SpriteSystem handling the Drawable components with the ECS.
+- <b>Take the Transform.Position.Y + Height (+ HANLE ROTATION & SCALING!) into account for Z-Index correctly</b>

 - Keep a list of sprites to draw?
 	- A Dictionnary with a Name as Key, and a Pair of Sprite & Layer as Value.

-- Create a Layer system?
+- Create a Layer system

-	- Using the multiple sprites batches or a Z-index
+	- Using the Z-index

-  	- Handle the Z index depending of the Height, Y-position
 		- ex.
 			- Layer 0 = GUI
 				- Layer 1...n = GameObjects
 				- Layer n+1 = Ground

 	- The layers occupy brackets of the z-index
 		- ex: